DO NOT SELL WITH HOUZZ

 It is so painful to have these things happen when you are a small establishment working every day to sustain growth.
 We literally went far backwards the first month.
 Then, with the 15% commission, profitability for time and energy spent, on top of the above problems, may not pan out.
 Sellers have almost no rights, just as with Amazon and other large channels.
 They say you accept the return and refund, regardless of the circumstances.

 For us, the return was an item that had very questionable damage (customer inflicted?).
 Our policy is that you immediately refuse a large item if you receive it damaged.
 But using Houzz, "no questions asked," even if the customer has banged it up staircases, bumped it on thresholds, etc. Our item was so fragile that we couldn't even have it returned to us, because the customer packing would not protect it.
 So we had to let the customer keep/dispose of the $2000 cabinet...plus we ate the cost and shipping.

-I believe in these vast channels (want to, at least).
-But there are many things being lost in the system here.
+There are many things being lost in the system here.
 I was formerly at the head of a $28mil eCom retailer and had a voice.
 As a small "guy," I have zero real voice with these problems at Houzz.
+You won't either.